commschamp/CommsDSL-Specification/fields/float.md

 </schema>
 ```
 The code generator is expected to generate extra convenience functions that
-check whether stored value has special value as well as updating the stored value
+check whether field has special value as well as updating the stored value
 with special one.

 Every **&lt;special&gt;** must define a valid [name](../intro/names.md)